hmakelin/gisnav/docs/pages/developer_guide.rst

 Extend BaseNode
 ____________________________________________________
-The :class:`.BaseNode` abstract base class extends :class:`rclpy.node.Node` by providing a new :meth:`.publish` method.
+The :class:`.BaseNode` abstract base class extends :class:`rclpy.node.Node` by providing a new :meth:`.BaseNode.publish` method.
 The method provides you a :class:`.Position` instance to make integration to other systems (e.g. via a ROS publisher) convenient.

-To integrate GISNav with your solution, you must implement the :class:`.BaseNode` class by writing your own :meth:`.publish` method:
+To integrate GISNav with your project, you must implement the :class:`.BaseNode` class by writing your own :meth:`.BaseNode.publish` method:

 .. code-block:: python
     :caption: Example of custom node that logs the position estimates